draft-ietf-httpbis-safe-method-w-body-06.txt draft-ietf-httpbis-safe-method-w-body-latest.txt

 HTTP POST method to perform queries, as illustrated in the example HTTP POST method to perform queries, as illustrated in the example

 below.
-In this case, the input parameters to the search operation below.
+In this case, the input parameters to the query operation are below.
 In this case, the input parameters to the query operation are

 request URI. request URI.

-A typical use of HTTP POST for requesting a search A typical use of HTTP POST for requesting a query
+A typical use of HTTP POST for requesting a query: A typical use of HTTP POST for requesting a query:

 POST /feed HTTP/1.1 POST /feed HTTP/1.1